sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xfsprogs</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Utilities for managing the XFS filesystem
+Short desc    : Utilities for managing the XFS filesystem
 URL          : https://xfs.wiki.kernel.org
-Лицензия     : GPL+ and LGPLv2+
+License      : GPL+ and LGPLv2+
-Описание     : A set of commands to use the XFS filesystem, including mkfs.xfs.
+Descript     : A set of commands to use the XFS filesystem, including mkfs.xfs.
              :
              : XFS is a high performance journaling filesystem which originated
              : on the SGI IRIX platform.
 It is completely multi-threaded, can